our family

 Trixie Ling, Founder & Executive Director (she/her)

 Trixie Ling was born in Taipei, Taiwan and grew up in many places from Taiwan, Singapore, The United States, and Canada.
-She launched Flavours of Hope in March 2018 as a labour of love, stemming from her own migration journey and passion for bringing people together, breaking down barriers, building bridges between cultures through food, stories, and entrepreneurship.
-Trixie has a Masters in Public Policy and strives to create more accessible, inclusive, and equitable systems for newcomer women entrepreneurs to lead with cultural pride in the food industry.
-She finds much joy and hope in sharing food with friends, neighbours and strangers around a table.
+She launched Flavours of Hope in March 2018 as a labour of love, stemming from her own migration journey and passion for bringing people together, breaking down barriers, building bridges between cultures through food, storytelling, and entrepreneurship.

-Jasmine Noble, Communications & Design Coordinator (she/her)
+Jasmine Noble, Communications & Marketing Coordinator (she/her)

-Marialejandra Reyes Valerio, Co-Facilitator (she/her)
+Marialejandra Reyes Valerio, Program Facilitator (she/her)

 Marialejandra Reyes Valerio is from Maturin, a small city in Eastern Venezuela.
 She has loved cooking since she was a child, especially baking.
 Her favourite aspect of food is its power to connect people and build positive emotions like joy, warmth, and delight.
 Eating food has helped her learn about her own traditional roots, as well as other cultures around her.
 For Marialejandra, cooking is a way of taking care of others in the community.
 It is always an expression of love.
-She is a Co-Facilitator for Dream Cuisines Food Business Program and runs her own consulting company, Expansion Works, to support the social well-being of organizations, groups and individuals.
+She is a Facilitator for Dream Cuisines Food Business Program and runs her own consulting company, Expansion Works, to support the social well-being of organizations, groups and individuals.

 Alida Oegema Thomas, Board of Directors (she/her)